-Faecal bacteria that have been exposed to high levels of antimicrobials in the human or animal digestive track can acquire AR; the release of AR faecal bacteria by wastewaters (treated or not) could play a key role in AR determinants dissemination.
+Faecal bacteria that have been exposed to high levels of antimicrobials in the human or animal digestive track can acquire AR; the release of AR faecal bacteria by wastewaters (treated or not) or by runoff could play a key role in AR determinants dissemination.

 Indeed, in sewage-contaminated rivers horizontal resistance gene transfer can occur in both directions: pathogenic strains might receive resistance genes from autochthonous bacteria and resistance determinants present in faecal bacteria can be spread over to the autochthonous bacterial community.